 - 2 non-doctors to represent the general public

 Board members can serve two consecutive terms of four years each.
-The Board meets several times a year and makes the agendas and minutes public online.1
+The Board meets several times a year in Reno and/or Las Vegas and makes the agendas and minutes public online.1

 2. Can I apply for a medical license if I have a criminal record?